This post is current as of April 13, 2021 and will be updated as new data and recommendations are released.

 So, why are there questions about safety?
 Pregnant people are often excluded from clinical trials.
 While this is standard practice due to unanticipated harmful effects on a developing fetus during clinical trials, it’s difficult because there is often very little data on whether many medications and vaccines are safe for pregnant people.
 (For more on the ethics of including pregnant people in trials, we’d recommend ACOG’s committee opinion on the topic.)

-There are many reasons to believe that the vaccine would be safe for all, regardless of whether or not someone is pregnant.
+Even before we had the preliminary data from the CDC on pregnancy and COVID-19 vaccines, there were many reasons to believe that the vaccine would be safe for all, regardless of whether or not someone is pregnant.

 - Based on the completed clinical trial phases thus far, there aren’t any signals to suggest that the effect of the vaccine would be different for people who are pregnant.